MAIMONIDES VOLUNTEER OPPORTUNITIES

 Pet Therapy Program

-Good Dog Foundation volunteers bring their dogs to Pediatrics, Psychiatry, and Kronish 6 Oncology unit.
+Good Dog Foundation volunteers bring their dogs to Pediatrics and Psychiatry.
 Pet therapy animals provide physical and emotional comfort and therapeutic benefits to patients.

 Refreshment Cart Volunteers